-From reading the different pages on this website you may have already realised that I am the single parent of a disabled child.
+From reading the different pages on this website you may have already realised that I was a single parent of a disabled child.

 When my children were young I used grants to help fund trikes, wheelchairs, adaptations to our home, medical equipment and specialist holidays for my disabled son.

 With this support, my son was able to cycle back from school with his friends, join us for a family meal in the kitchen and experience the exhilaration of wheelchair abseiling.